fuzziqersoftware/newserv/README.md

 * Only BB players can join games in Episode 4.
 * Episode 3 players cannot join non-Episode 3 games, and vice versa.

 V1/V2 compatibility and GC/Xbox compatibility are well-tested, but other situations are not.
-Not much attention has been given to how items should be handled across major versions; if you enable v2/GC compatibility, for example, there will likely be bugs.
+Not much attention has been given yet to how items should be handled across major versions; if you enable V2/GC compatibility, for example, there will likely be bugs.
 Please report such bugs as GitHub issues.

 In cross-version play, when any of the server drop modes are used, the server uses the drop tables corresponding to the leader's version and section ID.
 (For example, if a DC V1 player is the game leader, rare-table-v1.json will be used, even after V2 players join.)
 If a BB player is the leader and the `client` drop mode is used, the server generates items as if it were in `shared` mode.